 Avoid the likelihood of conversion mistakes during upload and keep formatting as simple as possible; make it aesthetically pleasing and easy to follow.
 Use a different font – legible and not too fancy, but somewhat diverse from the usual Times New Roman or Arial fonts that everybody uses; this may just make a big enough difference to the eyes of the worn-out employer that has probably browsed through hundreds of resumes with the same fonts.
 Now there’s a good chance to give them – and yourself – a break!

 4) Add a link:

 Face it, social and professional networking sites are becoming hubs for job seekers and recruiters.
-Among the popular ones that most recruiters employ are LinkedIn, Twitter, Facebook and MySpace.
+Among the popular ones that most recruiters employ are LinkedIn, Twitter, Facebook, and Instagram.
 Add links to your profiles.
-Likewise, if you have a website, a blog or if you are featured on somebody else’s website, add those links to your resume, too.
+Likewise, if you have a website, a blog, or if you are featured on somebody else’s website, add those links to your resume, too.
 Be sure that they contain information that will impress the reader.

 5) Pitch a positive personality:

 Just because you’re listing facts doesn’t mean you can’t make them sound pretty.
 Use positive language in all instances to give the employer an upbeat positive attitude when they’re done reading your resume.
 These ostensibly little differences in the choice of words can have a major impact on how your resume is perceived.